wadelau/wadelau.github.io/hanjst/hanjst-variable.md

 ```

 This is the travelling of a variable in Hanjst.
-A simple variable goes through server-side and client, back-end and front-end like this.
-And any of other variable, like array, object, is also
+A simple variable goes through server-side and client, back-end and front-end like this way.
+And any of other variables, like array, object, will also travel in this routing.

 ### Modifiers